dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/one-to-many.md

 -->
 [!code-csharp[OneToManyOptionalShadow](../../../../samples/core/Modeling/Relationships/OneToMany.cs?name=OneToManyOptionalShadow)]

 This is the same as the previous example, except that the foreign key property and navigation to the principal are now nullable.
-This makes the relationship "optional" because a dependent (`Post`) can _not_ be related _any_ principal (`Blog`) by setting its foreign key property and navigation to `null`.
+This makes the relationship "optional" because a dependent (`Post`) can exist _without_ being related to any principal (`Blog`).

 > [!IMPORTANT]
 > When using [C# nullable reference types](/dotnet/csharp/tutorials/nullable-reference-types), the reference navigation must be nullable if the foreign key property is nullable.
 In this case, `Post.BlogId` is nullable, so `Post.Blog` must be nullable too.
 See [_Working with Nullable Reference Types_](xref:core/miscellaneous/nullable-reference-types) for more information.